sjirwin/dunder-methods-are-special/_slides/00title.md

 ## What We Will Cover

-- Special Methods Defined
+- Special Methods
-- Basic Class Customization
+- Basic Customization
 - Callable
 - Operator Overloading
 - Protocols